amplitude/amplitude-docs/content/collections/experiment-theory/en/experiment-set-mde.md

 updated_by: 5817a4fa-a771-417a-aa94-a0b1e7f55eae
 updated_at: 1715102912
 ---
-Before running an experiment, you must estimate how you will measure success by setting the MDE (minimum detectable effect).
+Before you run a experiment, set an MDE (minimum detectable effect) to estimate how you'll measure success.
 Think of MDE as the **minimum** change you're hoping to see by running your experiment.
 Without a fail-safe calculation available for the MDE, it can be tricky to set one.
 With Amplitude Experiment, the default MDE is 2%; however, as the MDE is strictly linked to your unique business needs, be thoughtful during each experiment's [design phase](/docs/experiment/workflow/define-goals).
 Considerations for setting the MDE should include:

 * The experiment type,
 * The primary metric, and